michalkoziara/michalkoziara/README.md

 :briefcase: I’m currently working on a mobile educational game about trees!

-🌱 I’m currently learning Flutter.
-I belive Flutter is the next big step in cross-platform development.
+🌱 I’m learning Flutter.
+I believe Flutter is the next big step in cross-platform development.

 :e-mail: You can reach me here: